pablomontoja/OrdersManagementInMSLab/README.md

 ----
 # Orders Management In Mass Spectrometry Laboratory

-This is s web-based application written in Ruby on Rails.
-It can be used to store information, for example, about orders (analysis) in mass spectrometry laboratory.
+This is a web-based application written in Ruby on Rails.
+It can be used to store information, for example, about orders (analyses) in mass spectrometry laboratory.

 ## REQUIREMENTS